jmcantrell/arch-bootstrap/README.md

 Any wireless connections created in the installation environment will be persisted to the installed system.

+Optionally, a privileged user can be created, in which case the root account will be disabled.

 The following services/timers are enabled:

 - [fstrim][ssd] (if installation disk is a solid-state drive)